vimc/montagu-monitor/playbooks/DiskNearlyFull.md

 as well (we will get rid of this eventually). `/home` and `/data` are the same disk, but two distinct alerts will fire each time the disk fills up.

-A break down of disk usage by user is reported on the [GPU servers dashboard](gpu-dashboard).
+A break down of disk usage by user is reported on the [GPU servers dashboard][gpu-dashboard].
 The dashboard can be used to find out which user might be responsible for recent increase in disk usage.
 If a particular user stands out, you can contact to find out more about their needs and ask them to remove any old data or